 3.2 Stones and Lapidary

 Stone carving involves techniques like chipping, scraping, and pulverizing, using both manual and powered tools depending on the hardness of the stone.
 Finishing stones involves grinding, sanding, and polishing, either by hand or machine.
-Artists should also be aware of risks involved in lapidary work, which includes cutting semi precious stones like jade, opal, and turquoise.
+The risks involved in lapidary work come primarily from cutting semi precious stones like jade, opal, and turquoise.

 Hazards: